What is segment height (SH) and how do I find it?Updated 3 months ago

-Measuring the SH for progressive lenses is slightly different then bifocals.
+Measuring the SH for progressive lenses is slightly different than for bifocals.
 For bifocals, you measure from the bottom of your lenses to the top of your bottom eyelid.
-However, Fuse Lenses doesn’t carry bifocals, only single vision and progressive lenses.
+However, Fuse Lenses does not carry bifocals, only single-vision and progressive lenses.

 You don’t need a professional to help you measure it.
 You can do it yourself, or ask for help from a friend.
 Just make sure to measure it a couple of times to make sure you’re getting consistent measurements.
 And even if you are a little bit off, it will more than likely not affect you unless it is a large difference.

-For any concerns or questions about Segment Height or anything else regarding RX Lenses, our customer service team at Fuse is here to help.
+For any concerns or questions about Segment Height or anything else regarding Prescription Lenses, our customer service team at Fuse is here to help.